joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/europe/100000008364652/russia-ukraine-war-food-supply-eu.html?searchResultPosition=7

 **Does Being Denied an Abortion Harm Mental Health?**\
-`An examination of the most credible research to date.`\
+`An examination of the most rigorous research to date.`\
 https://nytimes.com/2022/05/24/well/mind/abortion-access-mental-health.html?searchResultPosition=8

 **Carnegie Hall Musters Stars for a Benefit Concert for Ukraine**\